On this page

 The Koonung Creek Reserve Dirt Jumps (KCRDJ) volunteer group will consist of people with an interest in dirt jumps, mountain bike and BMX riding.
 This group will work in collaboration with us to safely construct dirt jumps at Koonung Creek Reserve.
 This group will provide the opportunity for community members to develop an ongoing relationship with Council based on agreed principles and expectations.

-Construction of the dirt jumps is expected to occur in November/December 2022, weather permitting.
+Stage 1 of the construction of the dirt jumps is underway and expected to finish in March 2023, weather permitting.

 We are seeking applications from people of all ages who are interested in volunteering to construct dirt jumps at Koonung Creek Reserve in Balwyn North this spring.

 Working in collaboration with Council as a KCRDJ volunteer, you can help achieve better mountain and BMX riding outcomes at Koonung Creek Reserve.
 The purpose of this volunteer role is to assist in the site preparation and construction of the Koonung Creek Reserve dirt jumps.
 Allocated volunteer roles will depend on factors such as experience/skills, age, and injury history.

 - measuring and marking the jumps site

 - fencing off the Koonung Creek Reserve dirt jumps area

 - use of a shovel to transfer dirt and smooth out jumps

 - use of wheelbarrow to transfer dirt